CrimeCrimeBoulder King Soopers Shooting

 In two other searches, the shooter asked the internet, "Are 30 rounds legal in Colorado" and "Are hollow point bullets more deadly," Spears said, adding searches from the shooter's phone also included phrases related to chemicals and item Spears knows to be associated with bomb-making materials.
 She said the court the shooter was trying to figure out how to make and use explosives.

-Spears also testified that the shooter searched for the phrase "white ranch park shooting" — an open space area near the shooter's home.
+Sears also testified that the shooter searched for the phrase "white ranch park shooting" — an open space area near the shooter's home.
 The DA questioning Spears, Michael Dougherty, wanted to show jurors that the defendant went to do some target practice in the area, but the defense raised an objection, calling the move by the DA speculation.

 The witness then testified that the shooter kept a note in his phone where he documented things like "hand-to-hand combat," how to control, manipulate, load/unload an AR-style weapon, how to shoot while moving, as well as other things related to firearms and tactics.

-During questioning, Spears also relayed how the shooter was trying to search for specific addresses in Boulder, with searches including Press Play, Bitter Bar, a Target on Pearl St., a Whole Foods off Pearl St., a Safeway off Arapahoe, Platos Closet, and a Petco store on Arapahoe.
+During questioning, Sears also relayed how the shooter was trying to search for specific addresses in Boulder, with searches including Press Play, Bitter Bar, a Target on Pearl St., a Whole Foods off Pearl St., a Safeway off Arapahoe, Platos Closet, and a Petco store on Arapahoe.

 During cross examination, defense attorney Kathryn Herold tried to make the case that the search history on the shooter's phone could not properly answer the question as to why the shooting happened in the first place, which the defense said was ultimately due to an episode of schizophrenia.